openUC2/UC2-GIT/WORKSHOP/MAKE_LIGHT_SHEET/APP_LIGHTSHEET_Workshop/Readme.md

 * Tuning the objective lens can be done by shifting it back and forth in the spring-loaded spiral bearing.

 ##### 6. Add the sample-stage
+* Add the 4×1 baseplate next to the bigger one.
+You could also screw them or glue them together beforehand, for more stability.
 * Place the pre-assembled sample-stage on the baseplate right after the 4x objective lens
-* The motor must be pointing over the side of the baseplate
+* The sample must be in the light path, just after the objective lens cube
-* The light sheet should be aligned in the center of the sample-stage plate and in mid-height.
+* The light sheet should be aligned in the center of the sample area and in mid-height.
 * Switch the laser off for now.

-### Time to chceck the electronics
+### Time to check the electronics

 ##### 1. Rasperry Pi
 * Plug the camera in the RasPi, if not done already.
 * Plug the Raspi into an electrical socket.
 It will switch on automatically.
-* When loaded, open the UC2 GUI by double-clicking the icon on the screen and choosing "Execute in command window".
+* When loaded, open the UC2 GUI.
 Wait until it loads.

 ##### 2. Motors
 * Plug the USB hub in the RasPi.